Project and Forget: Solving Large-Scale Metric Constrained Problems: Applications: Metric Constrained Problems

-The LP formulation for correlation clustering in Equation~\ref{problem:CC} has $O(n^3)$ constraints.
-Hence solving the LP for large $n$ becomes infeasible quickly in terms of both memory and time. \citet{veldt} showed that for instances with $n \approx 4000$, standard solvers such as Gurobi ran out of memory on a 100 GB machine. \citet{veldt} develop a method for which they can feasibly solve the problem for $n \approx 11000$.
-To do so, they transformation problem \ref{problem:CC} into problem \ref{problem:CCtransformed} for some an appropriately defined $d,\tilde{w},W$.
-For general $\gamma$, the solution to problem \ref{problem:CCtransformed} approximates the optimal solution to \ref{problem:CC}.
-However, for large enough $\gamma$ it has been shown that the two problems are equivalent.
+The LP formulation for correlation clustering in Equation~\ref{problem:CC} has $\Theta(n^3)$ constraints.
+Hence, solving the LP for large $n$ becomes infeasible quickly in terms of both memory and time. \citet{veldt} showed that for instances with $n \approx 4000$, standard solvers such as Gurobi ran out of memory on a 100 GB machine.
+On the other hand, \citet{veldt} developed a method using which they can feasibly solve the problem for $n \approx 11000$.
+To do so, they transform Problem \ref{problem:CC} into Problem \ref{problem:CCtransformed}.
+To do this transformation, for $e\in E$, we define $ \tilde{w}(e) = |w^+(e) - w^{-}(e)|$.
+For $e \not\in E$, we let $\tilde{w}(e) = 0$ Then $W$ is a diagonal matrix whose entries are given by $\tilde{w}$.
+Then, we define $d$ as follows